bcollin/nocookie4yt/readme.md

-# Youtube No Cookie
+# No Cookie for Youtube

-Lets you drop a regular Youtube video link into your post and will turn this link into a privacy enhanced embed when shown to visitors.
+Lets you drop a regular Youtube video link into your Wordpress post and will turn this link into a privacy enhanced embed when shown to visitors.

 ## Description